alex/what-happens-when/README.rst

 DNS lookup
 ----------

-* Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
-* If not found, the browser calls ``gethostbyname`` library function (varies by OS) to do the lookup.
+The Domain Name System (DNS) is an essential component of internet infrastructure that often goes unnoticed in our daily online interactions.
+It plays a crucial role in translating human-readable domain names into IP addresses, allowing our browsers to locate and connect to websites across the globe.
+In this section, we'll delve into the intricacies of a DNS lookup, exploring the steps involved in resolving a domain name to its corresponding IP address.

+* Checking the Browser Cache:
+When you type a website's URL into your browser's address bar, the first thing it does is check its DNS cache.
+The cache stores previously resolved domain names and their corresponding IP addresses.
+This cache can be accessed in Google Chrome by navigating to chrome://net-internals/#dns.
+If the domain is found in the cache, the browser can skip the time-consuming process of DNS resolution, making your web surfing experience faster and more efficient.

+* Using the gethostbyname Library Function:
+If the domain name is not found in the browser's cache, it turns to the underlying operating system to perform the DNS lookup.
+To do this, it employs a library function, gethostbyname.
+The specific library function used varies depending on the operating system in use.
+The purpose of this function is to resolve the domain name to an IP address.

+* Local Hosts File Lookup:
-* ``gethostbyname`` checks if the hostname can be resolved by reference in the local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
+Before attempting to resolve the domain through DNS, the gethostbyname function checks if the hostname can be resolved by reference in the local hosts file.
+This file is an operating system-specific text file that contains manual mappings of hostnames to IP addresses.
+If a match is found here, it is used, sparing the need to involve the DNS system.
+The location of the hosts file varies across different operating systems.

+* Requesting DNS Resolution:
-* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
-This is typically the local router or the ISP's caching DNS server.
+If neither the cache nor the local hosts file contain the required information, the gethostbyname function sends a request to the DNS server configured in the network stack.
+This DNS server is typically either the local router or the Internet Service Provider's (ISP) caching DNS server.

+* Local DNS Server and ARP Process:
-* If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.
+If the DNS server is on the same subnet as the client device, the network library follows the ARP (Address Resolution Protocol) process for the DNS server.
+ARP is responsible for mapping IP addresses to physical MAC addresses on a local network.
+This process ensures that the client can communicate with the DNS server effectively.
+This optimization is particularly useful in scenarios where the DNS server is physically close and can respond quickly.

+* Cross-Subnet DNS Server Resolution:
-* If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+In cases where the DNS server is on a different subnet, the network library follows a similar ARP process, but this time for the default gateway's IP address.
+The default gateway acts as an intermediary between the local network and external networks, including the internet.
+Once the ARP resolution is complete, the client can route its DNS requests through the gateway to the DNS server on the remote subnet.

 ARP process
 -----------